Lee Glynn | May 8, 2019 | 0

-Merida Diana DG-16KOAGS
+Merida Diana DG-20KOAGACES Electro Acoustic

 Taylor K24CE Electro-Acoustic

-Taylor have a wide range of Koa models across various price points, but at the very top end is the K24CE model, as played by Taylor Swift.
+Taylor has a wide range of Koa models across various price points, but at the very top end is the K24CE model, as played by Taylor Swift.
 It’s no coincidence that the popularity of Koa wood guitars skyrocketed after Swift was seen performing with one.

-Another important thing to note is the work Taylor are doing to improve sustainability in guitar manufacturing and Koa sustainability, They have joined forces with Pacific Rim Tonewoods and the Paniolo Tonewoods project in Hawaii, both of which seek to establish sustainable sources of Koa in the islands.
+Another important thing to note is the work Taylor are doing to improve sustainability in guitar manufacturing and Koa sustainability.
+They have joined forces with Pacific Rim Tonewoods and the Paniolo Tonewoods project in Hawaii, both of which seek to establish sustainable sources of Koa in the islands.

-Tanglewood Tribal Spirit Tenor Ukelele
+Tanglewood Tribal Spirit Tenor Ukulele

 The Tanglewood Tenor is designed to keep pace with the most enthusiastic of performers.
 Premium koa is used in the construction of this uke to maximise its tonal range and lay a warm foundation.
 Subtle touches such as the tribal spirit soundhole rosette accentuate the natural finish.